Understanding Game-Based Learning: Benefits, Potential Drawbacks and Where to Begin

 Potential drawbacks of game-based learning

-- Not always aligned to teaching or learning goals
+- Games are not always aligned to teaching or learning goals.

 Researchers still have much to study about GBL and, if not implemented effectively, teachers and students can have a poor experience.